diagrams/diagrams-doc/doc/manual.rst

 Diagrams has a system for "pluggable" rendering backends, so new backends can be added by implementing instances of some type classes.
 Some "official" backends are listed below; there are also several other unofficial or experimental backends.
+See also the `list of backends on the wiki`_.
 New backends are welcome!
 To get started, take a look at the existing backends for examples, read the section below on `Tools for backends`_, and consult the `core library reference`__.

+.. _`list of backends on the wiki`: https://wiki.haskell.org/Diagrams/Projects#Officially_supported_backends
 __ core.html

 The SVG backend